microsoft/showwhy/docs/deployment/README.md

 * A worker node, deployed as a docker container with extra worker configuration.

 ## Deployment Options
-You can deploy an AKS container to your Azure subscription with one-click, the instructions are [here](./azure-scripts/README.md).
+We currently deploy the application using Azure Kubernetes Services (AKS).
+You can deploy an AKS container directly to your Azure subscription with one click, the instructions are [here](./azure-scripts/README.md).
 You can choose to deploy it with or without auth.

-We currently deploy the application using Azure Kubernetes Services (AKS).
-The instructions for deploying the application using AKS are [here](./AKS_DEPLOY.md).
+The instructions for deploying manually the application using AKS are [here](./AKS_DEPLOY.md).
 This method uses authentication.

 If you are interested in testing out a deployment configuration locally using Kubernetes, see the [local deployment](./LOCAL_DEPLOY.md) instructions.
 Please note that this should only be used for debugging infrastructural issues.
 For application development, or test-driving the application locally.
 The `Getting Started` instructions in README.md are much simpler and will be less demanding on your machine.